jasonku/management-reading-list/README.md

 * Managing to Change the World (Alison Pylkkänen and Jerry Hauser)
 * The 5 Elements of Effective Thinking (Edward Burger and Michael Starbird)
 * First, Break All the Rules (Marcus Buckingham)
+* Managing the Unmanageable (Mickey W. Mantle and Ron Lichty)

 ## Online Resources